 Prospect’s beating you up on price?
 They see more pain in parting with the money you are asking for then they see pain in the issue you solve.

 I know, I know, I know.
 Your company spent time and money making you an expert on what you do.
-You’ve got data, facts, case studies, videos, Prezis, and mounds of other information to make your case.
+You’ve got data, facts, case studies, videos, Prezis, and mounds of other information to support your case.
 That’s great.
 People don’t really care.
-They care about themselves, their agenda, and most importantly about their pain.
+They care about themselves, their agenda, and most importantly about dealing with their pain and avoiding future pain.

 If they think you MIGHT be able to make pain go away, they can always find time to meet and discuss your product.